sleray/slackcleaner/README.md

 Welcome to slack cleaner batch !

-if your have a channel full of messages in slack that you want to clear, slack free plan doesn't offer a handy solution.
+If your have a channel full of messages in slack that you want to clear, slack free plan doesn't offer a handy solution.

-With their api, we can loop on all the messages to remove them. unfortunately, we only can call api once each second to avoid a http rate limite exception.
+With their api, we can loop on all the messages to remove them.

+Unfortunately, we only can call api once each second to avoid a http rate limit exception.
 So run the batch, get a coffee and log in slack to see messages disappearing slowly :)

 ## Prerequisites
 there is two mandatory arguments for the main method of the launcher : **token** and **channelId**